Long Beach Airport

 As smaller capacity aircraft such as the DC-3 and Constellation were phased out of service in favor of large jets such as the Boeing 737 and Douglas DC-9, the Long Beach terminal needed to grow.
 In 1984, a new concourse area and pre-boarding lounge were constructed immediately south of the existing terminal building.
 This improvement project, while retaining the 1940s character of the terminal, provided better accessibility for patrons with disabilities, improved mobility in the passenger screening process, and improved ticketing and check-in processing of airport users.
-Since the distinguishing architectural characteristics of the terminal were not altered, the building was named a City of Long Beach Cultural Heritage Landmark in 1990.
+Since the terminal's distinguishing architectural characteristics were not altered, the building was named a City of Long Beach Cultural Heritage Landmark in 1990.

 Over the years, the Long Beach Airport (LGB), a facility steeped in aviation history, has played a major role in the development of the City.
 It was the airport, along with an abundant amount of vacant adjacent land, which first attracted the attention of Donald Wills Douglas in 1940.
 From 1941-2015 McDonnell Douglas/Boeing (the two companies merged in 1996) produced Commercial and Military Aircraft.
 The C-17 Globemaster 3 Transport was the last aircraft manufactured in Long Beach.

 The airport is well situated halfway between the major business and tourism areas of both Orange and Los Angeles Counties.
 Currently, there are over 200 businesses located on airport property, including nearly 100 acres of mid-rise business park and hotel uses, several top-rate fixed base operators, and specialty aviation service companies, as well as Gulfstream Aerospace aircraft service centers.

 Presently, Long Beach Airport covers 1,166 acres and has five runways, the longest being 10,000 feet.
 It is a hub of corporate activity as well as being one of the world's busiest airports in terms of general aviation activity.
 Scheduled airlines also provide passenger and cargo service.